 The American Academy of Arts & Sciences presented its first award for literary achievement to Robert Frost in 1958.
-The Emerson-Thoreau Medal – named for members Ralph Waldo Emerson and Henry David Thoreau – has subsequently been awarded 17 times, including to T.S.
+The Emerson-Thoreau Medal – named for Ralph Waldo Emerson and Henry David Thoreau – has subsequently been awarded 17 times, including to T.S.
 Eliot, Hannah Arendt, Saul Bellow, and Toni Morrison.
-It will be presented to Margaret Atwood in 2020.
+[It was presented to Margaret Atwood in 2021.]

 The Academy’s recording of the evening at which the Medal was presented in 1958 has recently been transcribed and is now available online.